ucpu/cage/BUILDING.md

 # Building

-Cage build configuration is defined in [CMake](https://cmake.org/).
+Cage build configuration is written in [CMake](https://cmake.org/).
 It can be used with Graphical User Interface, if available, or from command line.

 ## CMake Gui